Every road trip needs a tucker stop. We've tracked down Australia’s best.

 Where?
 On the Alpine Way, between Jindabyne and Thredbo.

 Why stop?
 Is it a Continental-inspired café, sculpture garden, art gallery or schnapps distillery?
-Actually, Wildbrumby Schnapps (wildbrumby.com) is all of the above and more.
-Stop for a healthy breakfast of organic muesli with natural yoghurt, fresh fruit and honey or, for a hearty lunch, try the crumbed schnitzel with potatoes and salad.
-For bigger appetites, there’s always the Austrian beef goulash.
+Actually, Wildbrumby Schnapps is all of the above and more.
+Stop for a lunch of crumbed schnitzel with potatoes and salad or the hearty Austrian beef goulash.
 Walk it off in the sculpture garden before settling in for a schnapps and gin tasting.
-All schnapps are made from fruit grown locally, on the slopes of south-west NSW.
+All schnapps are made from fruit grown locally, on the slopes of south-west New South Wales.

 Holbrook Bakery, Greater Hume Shire